Thirteen Ways To Improve Gut Health: Research-Backed Tips

 Stool testing is an easy, non-invasive way to test for parasites.
 A lab technician will use qPCR technology to look for parasites and their eggs in your stool sample.
 If any are detected, your stool test report will show a ‘positive’ result for the relevant parasite.

-Parasites aren’t included in most standard microbiome tests, but Healthpath’s Essential Gut Health Test includes all the parasites listed above.
+Parasites aren’t included in most standard microbiome tests, but Healthpath’s Advanced Gut Health Test and Ultimate Gut Health Test includes all the parasites listed above.
 Once you’ve returned your stool sample, you’ll get your results within ten working days.

 At the time of writing (December 2019), it’s not possible to take a comprehensive stool test through the NHS.